cakephp/docs/en/core-utility-libraries/number.rst

         App::uses('CakeNumber', 'Utility');
         echo CakeNumber::currency('1234.56', 'FOO');

-    .. versionchanged:: 2.4
-        The ``fractionExponent`` option was added.

 .. php:method:: defaultCurrency(string $currency)

     :param string $currency: Set a known currency for :php:meth:`CakeNumber::currency()`.

     Setter/getter for default currency.
 This removes the need always passing the currency to :php:meth:`CakeNumber::currency()` and change all currency outputs by setting other default.

-    .. versionadded:: 2.3 This method was added in 2.3

 .. php:method:: addFormat(string $formatName, array $options)